Wintellect/MSLearn/Object-Oriented Programming in Python/includes/3-use-methods.md

 	    return self.name + ', age ' + str(self.get_age())
 	```

 	This method returns a string denoting the person's name and age.
-The information returned in the string is obtained by reading the object's `name` attribute and calling the object's `get_age()` method.
+The information contained in the string is obtained by reading the object's `name` attribute and calling the object's `get_age()` method.

-1. To test the new `__str__()` method, enter the following code into a new cell and run it:
+1. To test the new `__str__()` method, enter the following code and run it:

 	```python
 	print(str(aPerson))